-The initial structure that is observed in the simulations discussed here are orientational domains aligned along the flow direction.
-As also shown by Klein et al. (2007), this initial structure also coincides with the formation of roll cells, wherein the orientational domains that comprise the poly-domain texture encompass stream-wise-oriented vortices.
-However, this explicit coupling between the flow and microstructure breaks down as the texture refines and complex flow and disclination structures develop, at which point the roll cell descriptor seems no longer appropriate.
-Spatial coherence of the director on the other hand is maintained and is therefore the more relevant consideration.
-Additionally, the concept of orientational domains, in the context of the results presented here, can readily be extended to the discussion of experimental flows for which the texture observed using polarizing microscopy is not coincidental with the stream-wise direction or for which there are no velocimetry data available.
-A few examples of such flows are cessation experiments (Kiss and Porter, 1980; Gleeson et al., 1992), in which span-wise oriented bands are commonly observed, or start-up flows in which the initial mean molecular orientation coincides with the stream-wise or wall-normal directions (Larson and Mead, 1992, 1993; Yan et al., 1994; Müller et al., 1996).
+The initial structure that is observed in the simulations discussed here is orientational domains aligned along the flow direction.
+As also shown by Klein et al. (2007), this initial structure coincides with the formation of roll cells, wherein the orientational domains that comprise the polydomain texture encompass streamwise-oriented vortices.
+However, this explicit coupling between the flow and microstructure breaks down as the texture refines and complex flow and disclination structures develop, at which point the roll-cell descriptor no longer seems appropriate.
+Spatial coherence of the director, on the other hand, is maintained and is therefore the more relevant consideration.
+Additionally, the concept of orientational domains, in the context of the results presented here, can readily be extended to the discussion of experimental flows for which the texture observed using polarizing microscopy is not coincidental with the streamwise direction or for which there are no velocimetry data available.
+A few examples of such flows are cessation experiments [Kiss and Porter (1980); Gleeson et al. (1992)] in which spanwise oriented bands are commonly observed, or start-up flows in which the initial mean molecular orientation coincides with the streamwise or wall-normal directions [Larson and Mead (1992, 1993); Yan et al. (1994); Müller et al. (1996)].

 Figure 2 shows a typical example of the early development and evolution of the polydomain texture observed in our calculations.
 As can be seen in Fig. 2(a), the orientational domains, which appear after approximately 15 strain units in the Er=500 simulation, initially have the shape of slender ellipsoids whose long axes are oriented along the flow direction.
-In comparing Figs. 2(a) through (c), we see that with continued strain the orientational domains increase in length while being convected along the stream-wise direction, as indicated by the change in the position of the features highlighted in Figs. 2(b) and (c).
-The growth of the domains coincides with an increase in the tip of the director within the domains away from its initial orientation along the y axis towards the flow axis, as described by the tip angle $\theta$ defined earlier in Fig. 1(c).
-Eventually, although stream-wise variations are still evident in the orientation field, the solution exhibits a somewhat regular arrangement of orientational domains aligned along the flow direction.
+In comparing Figs. 2(a)-2(c), we see that with continued strain the orientational domains increase in length while being convected along the streamwise direction, as indicated by the change in the position of the features highlighted in Figs. 2(b) and 2(c).
+The growth of the domains coincides with an increase in the tip angle θ [defined earlier in Fig. 1(c)] within the domains, which corresponds to a reorientation of the director away from its initial orientation along the y axis toward the flow direction

+FIG. 2.
+Development of polydomain texture in the Er=500 simulation.
+The regions between orientational domains are highlighted using isosurfaces corresponding to $\theta = +10^{\circ}$ (blue) and -10° (red), θ being the tip angle.
+Note: a color animation showing the development of the polydomain texture is available online.

+(x).
+Eventually, although streamwise variations are still evident in the orientation field, the solution exhibits a somewhat regular arrangement of orientational domains aligned along the flow direction.
 The dimensionless time required for the development of the polydomain texture seen in this and the Er=2000 simulation discussed later in the text range from 15 to 20 strain units.
-These strains are consistent with those reported for comparable (Er value) shear flow experiments, which typically range from 10 to 100 strain units for lyotropic LCPs (Larson and Mead, 1992, 1993; Yan et al., 1994).
-Additionally, tip angle values corresponding to the director alignment within the orientational domains observed in our calculations, which range from 80 to 88 degrees, agree well with those reported by Yan et al. (1994).
+These strains are consistent with those reported for comparable (Er value) shear flow experiments, which typically range from 10 to 100 strain units for lyotropic LCPs [Larson and Mead (1992, 1993); Yan et al. (1994)].
+Additionally, tip angle values corresponding to the director alignment within the orientational domains observed in our calculations, which range from 80° to 88°, agree well with those reported by Yan et al. (1994).